daribock/garden/content/_index.md

 - 👨🏽‍💻 Currently I am working as an Associate Software Engineer at [MediaMarktSaturn](https://github.com/MediaMarktSaturn)
-- 🎨 I love designing - for example websites but most of the time Instagram posts - and solving problems
+- 🎨 I love designing and solving problems
 - ⛪️ In my free time I love to read the [Bible](https://www.bible.com/) and work as a volunteer in my local church:
   [Betania Ingolstadt](https://www.instagram.com/betaniaingolstadt)